tintin10q/stack-trace-study/README.md

 ### All stack traces single language & single program

-You can also build individual programs for a single langauge.
+You can also build individual programs for a single language.
 To that, add a number behind the programming language.
 For example to generate the Rust stack trace for the second program run:

 ```shell